Hopf 2-cocycles of type $A_2$: A good setting

-\begin{remark} Conditions \eqref{eqn:H1} and \eqref{eqn:H2} are imposed to reduce the computational complexity in the case under study-namely, the computation of the Hopf 2-cocycles of type $A_2$ in the next Section \ref{sec:general}.
+\begin{remark} Conditions \eqref{eqn:H1} and \eqref{eqn:H2} are imposed to reduce the computational complexity in the case under study-namely, the computation of the Hopf 2-cocycles of type $A_2$ in the next Sections \ref{sec:general} and \ref{sec:N3}.
 However, we have found examples of diagonal type in which these hypotheses do not hold. \end{remark}